Kraego/NailDownNuget/README.md

 # About

-**If you need to find a transitive nuget dependency in .net project by name and version you can use this approach.**
+**If you need to find a transitive nuget dependency in a .net project by name and version you can use this approach.**

 If you are using `DependencyTrack` or a similar tool to find nugets with critical CVE in a `.net C#` application, there is no automatic way (in VS or nuget) to track down the inclusion path of the nuget introducing the vulnerability.